-Anyone who employs people ultimately has an operating culture, and it’s important to understand that culture and how that drives productivity and impacts business overall.
+Anyone who employs people has workplace culture, and it’s important to understand that culture, how it impacts productivity and the business overall.

 Customers, regulators and other stakeholders are increasingly demanding transparency from businesses.
 So the ability to measure and demonstrate good culture in a credible way is going to be crucial to delivering that transparency going forward.

 The Workability Index (TWI) is the first business tool of its kind in the world – creating measurable data for workplace culture to drive performance, nurture organisational culture, and give evidence to stakeholders.